Why we need to make changes

-This means we have to make some temporary changes to how we provide some services at K&C, because it would not be safe to run these services as we do now without these junior doctors.
+This means we have had to make some temporary changes to how we provide some services at K&C, because it would not be safe to run these services without these junior doctors.
 Read more here

 What this means for patients

-The changes mean patients needing emergency medical care who would usually be brought to Canterbury, will be taken directly by ambulance to our hospitals in Margate or Ashford instead, whichever is closer, for initial assessment.
+The changes mean patients needing emergency medical care who would usuallyhave been brought to Canterbury, will be taken directly by ambulance to our hospitals in Margate or Ashford instead, whichever is closer, for initial assessment.
 If they need to be admitted, patients will continue to be treated at these hospitals while they are very unwell.

 This is because patients’ safety and recovery is our utmost priority.
 We need patients to be seen in the place they will get the most appropriate treatment which means, for the moment, being treated at Ashford and Margate for the initial stages of their care.

 Once local patients are well enough, if they need to remain in hospital to continue their recovery and rehabilitation, they will be able to move to the K&C to be closer to home.